taybart/fm/README.md

 A tui file manager

-WARNING: a quirk i live with but have not fixed #4
+WARNING: a quirk i live with but have not fixed [#4](https://github.com/taybart/fm/issues/4).
+If anyone else ends up using this I will fix it.

 ## Commands